ipfs/camp/DEEP_DIVES/README.md

 ### Topic description template

-Use this template to create your one-pager description about your topic:
+Use this template to create your one-pager description about your topic.
+Send a PR to https://github.com/ipfs/camp/tree/master/DEEP_DIVES with your topic description page e.g. `FAST_IPNS.md`

 ```markdown
 # <Deep Dive Topic NAME>